Jerry Jeudy: 2020 season

-On September 14, 2020, Jeudy made his NFL debut in the season opener against the Tennessee Titans, recording four receptions for 56 yards in the 14–16 loss.
-In Week 4, against the New York Jets on Thursday Night Football, Jeudy recorded his first professional touchdown reception a 48-yard on a pass from Brett Rypien.
-In Week 9, against the Atlanta Falcons, he had his first 100-yard game with seven receptions for 125 receiving yards during the 34–27 loss.
-In Week 16, Jeudy was credited with 5 drops in addition to 6 catches for 61 yards in a 16–19 loss to the Los Angeles Chargers.
-Jeudy finished the season with 9 total drops according to NBC Sports, tied for second most in the league with fellow rookie CeeDee Lamb, though PFF credits Jeudy with 12 drops on the season.
+On September 14, Jeudy made his NFL debut in the season opener against the Tennessee Titans, recording four receptions for 56 yards in the 14–16 loss.
+In Week 4 against the New York Jets on Thursday Night Football, Jeudy recorded his first professional touchdown reception a 48-yard on a pass from Brett Rypien.
+In Week 9 against the Atlanta Falcons, he had his first 100-yard game with seven receptions for 125 receiving yards during the 34–27 loss.
+In Week 16, Jeudy was credited with five drops, in addition to six catches for 61 yards, in a 16–19 loss to the Los Angeles Chargers.
+Jeudy finished the 2020 season with 9 total drops according to NBC Sports, tied for second most in the league with fellow rookie CeeDee Lamb, though PFF credits Jeudy with 12 drops on the season.
 His 44% catch rate was one of the lowest in the league among qualified receivers in 2020, ranking exactly 200th.

 2021 season

-Jeudy recorded six catches for 72 yards in Week 1 against the New York Giants before suffering a high ankle sprain that caused him to leave the game.
+In Week 1 against the New York Giants, Jeudy suffered a high ankle sprain that caused him to leave the game.
 He was placed on injured reserve on September 14, 2021.
 He was activated on October 30.
-Jeudy finished the season with 38 receptions for 467 yards and zero touchdowns.
+Jeudy finished the 2021 season with 38 receptions for 467 yards and zero touchdowns.
 His 67.9% catch rate ranked 91st among qualified receivers.

 2022 season

-Jeudy had his best statistical season to date in 2022, in terms of yards, receptions, and TDs, despite sustaining an injury against the Tennessee Titans on November 13.
+Jeudy had his best statistical season to date in 2022, in terms of yards, receptions, and touchdowns, despite sustaining an injury against the Titans in Week 10.
 He returned December 4.
-On December 16, Jeudy was fined $36,281 for unsportsmanlike conduct in Week 14 where he removed his helmet and made illegal contact with an official.
-In Week 17, Jeudy had a career-high 154 yards on five catches in a 31-28 win over the Chargers, earning AFC Offensive Player of the Week.
-Although his drops were down from previous seasons, Jeudy finished the season with a catch rate of just 67%, which was 101st in the league among qualified receivers.
+In Week 14 against the Kansas City Chiefs, Jeudy had three receiving touchdowns in the 34–28 loss.
+On December 16, Jeudy was fined $36,281 for unsportsmanlike conduct against the Chiefs where he removed his helmet and made illegal contact with an official.
+In Week 17, Jeudy had a career-high 154 yards on five catches in a 31–28 win over the Chargers, earning AFC Offensive Player of the Week.
+Although his drops were down from previous seasons, Jeudy finished the season with a catch rate of 67%, which was 101st in the league among qualified receivers.
+In the 2022 season, Jeudy had 67 receptions for 972 receiving yards and six receiving touchdowns.